 In San Francisco, the average cab only transports 504 passengers a month.
 In 2012, that number was 182% higher, about 1,424 monthly trips.
 By making for-hire car service easier than it’s ever been, Uber has effectively killed its hometown’s taxi industry.

 A similar scenario is playing out in New York.
-According to the New York Times, the cost of a taxi medallion has fallen to $840,000, down 20% from a peak value over $1 million in 2013.
-Drivers blame the loss in value to Uber’s increasing dominance, and have demanded a firm governmental response for years.
+According to the New York Times, the cost of a taxi medallion has fallen to $840,000, down 20% from a peak value of over $1 million in 2013.
+Drivers blame the loss in value to Uber’s increasing dominance and have demanded a firm governmental response for years.

 New York City Councilman Ben Kallos, a Democrat representing the Upper East Side, has introduced legislation that hopes to offer that response.
 The solution is simple: create an app for New York’s licensed cabs.
 Offer the same information to drivers and riders and the same ease-of-use.
 But can Kallos’ proposal really match Uber’s brilliance?

 Uber’s genius move was to promote greater market transparency.

 Rather than working blind, traveling the streets and trolling for hails, Uber’s drivers know where their potential passengers are in real-time.
 Better yet, Uber’s app allows its drivers to identify high-density markets, areas of the city with more active hails than others.
 And by instituting “surge pricing,” jacking up the fare in those areas, Uber encourages drivers to go where passengers need them most.
 Drivers rush to the high-density market, hoping to capitalize on the surge, and the passengers get the rides they want.